zangGallery/contracts/analysis/attacks.md

 ## Glossary

 - EOA: Externally Owned Account.
-An address that is not a contract address
+An address that is not a contract address.
 - DAO: Decentralized Autonomous Organization.
 An organization involving a smart contract capable of executing transactions on behalf of its members.
-Usually involves some sort of voting mechanism
+Usually involves some sort of voting mechanism.
 - zang's owner: the address registered on zang's marketplace contract as its owner.
-Could be an EOA or a contract address
+Could be an EOA or a contract address.
 - zang's commission account: the address registered on zang's marketplace contract as the beneficiary of commissions.
-Could be the same account as zang's owner or a different account
+Could be the same account as zang's owner or a different account.
 - EIP-2981: [Ethereum Improvement Proposal 2981 (NFT Royalty Standard)](https://eips.ethereum.org/EIPS/eip-2981).
 Standardizes royalty mechanisms for
-  NFTs

-## Account Compromission

-Description: An attack where a malicious entity gains access to an account and uses it to execute otherwise restricted operations.

-The most serious form of Account Compromission involves an attacker obtaining an account's private key, allowing the attacker to fully impersonate the victim.
-A milder version of this attack involves using an exploit in a contract to force the contract to execute some restricted actions (e.g. forcing a contract to sell an NFT).

-There are three noteworthy accounts that should be considered:
-- zang's owner
-- zang's commission account
-- Individual users

-### Mitigation

-The responsibility for securing an account falls on the account's owner; however, zang's contracts can mitigate damages by limiting the power of all accounts to the bare minimum.

-A noteworthy case involves a situation where zang's owner's account is compromised, but zang's commission account isn't (and vice versa).
-This situation can lead to a deadlock where no party is capable of stopping the other party, for better or worse.

-However, the design of zang's contracts is such that a takeover of any of the two accounts leads to the same effects:
-- zang's beneficiary of the commissions stops receiving revenue:
-    - If the owner's account is compromised, the attacker can pause the marketplace contract
-    - If the commission account is compromised, the attacker can redirect the revenue stream to unauthorized entities
-- The attacker can block all sales on the platform
-    - If the owner's account is compromised, the attacker can pause the marketplace contract
-    - If the commission account is compromised, the attacker can launch a [Platform Freeze](#platform-freeze) attack

-Since both takeovers are equally bad, we can at least render one takeover ineffective by establishing a hierarchy between the two accounts.
-This can be done by allowing the owner's account to change the address that receives commissions.

-Doing so enables zang's owner to stop further revenue theft by the attacker.
+  NFTs.

 ## Platform Freeze

 Description: An attack that involves blocking all sales on the platform for malicious purposes.

-Note that there can be genuine reasons for blocking all sales, such as to prevent attackers from exploiting a vulnerability in zang's marketplace contract.
+We introduced a freeze mechanism in the Marketplace contract to mitigate attacks on the platform in case of a vulnerability, but the freeze could happen maliciously.

-Since zang's owner can pause all sales on the platform, an [Account Compromission](#account-compromission) attack allows the attacker to execute a Platform Freeze.
-However, there can be other ways to execute a Platform Freeze, such as through the compromission of zang's commission account (see Sale Denial attack, zang variant).
+There can be other ways to execute a Platform Freeze, such as through the zang's commission account (see Sale Denial attack, zang variant).

 ### Mitigation